 Master limited partnerships (MLPs) are publicly traded partnerships that are bought mainly for their high income.
 The main advantage of MLPs is that only part of their distributions are currently taxed; the remainder of the distributions lowers the investor's tax basis in the MLP units, which represents the ownership interest in the partnership, like shares in a mutual fund, thus deferring taxes on that portion until the MLP units are sold.
 MLPs are actual businesses that, for tax reasons, are restricted to certain types of businesses, mainly providing for the development of energy resources, or providing or maintaining the infrastructure for transporting and distributing energy products, particularly natural gas and oil.

 Managed futures are a new type of professionally managed fund involving commodities and financial instruments that 1st appeared in 2009.
 Managed futures are accounts in which futures are traded by a commodity trading advisor (CTA).
 The CTA, through a power of attorney, trades on behalf of the investors.
 CTAs, who must be registered with the Commodity Futures Trading Commission (CFTC), generally work with broker-dealers and use proprietary trading systems to manage their clients' accounts.
 A managed futures account can obtain a higher investment return with a lower risk by hedging the portfolio.
-Investors can generally enter or exit a managed futures account once a month, usually with 5 business days notice to the fund or program.
+Investors may enter or exit a managed futures account once a month, usually with 5 business days notice to the fund or program.

 Private equity funds are limited partnerships, where a private equity firm is the general partner and investment advisor to the fund.
 Private equity funds profit by infusing capital into private companies in the hope of turning them around and selling them later for a higher price.
 Private equity firms may also invest directly in private businesses by exchanging money for common stock or preferred stock that is convertible to equity.
 They also loan money in exchange for convertible debt.
 Private equity firms may provide venture capital to fund a potentially successful startup or try to improve the efficiency and growth of a small or medium-sized business with the goal of ultimately taking the firm public.
 Sometimes a public company will be taken private in what is called a leveraged buyout.